tpujianto/location-intelligence/content/posts/into-python.md

 5
 ```

-Remembering that print can be used to reveal values inside a variable, in the above code *[0]* after *a* is a way to access the first element within *a*.
+Lists are structured in a way that makes the values inside easily retrievable later on in code.
+Items in lists are ordered by indexes, a series of ordered numbers starting from 0.
+In the above example, putting *[0]* after *a* is a way to access the first element within *a*.
 If that number was changed to *[1]* it would print the second element in the list assigned to *a*.
-Lists are very powerful which we will see in later tutorials.
+This operation is known as indexing, as it involves retrieving values based on their order in the list, their index.

-There are many operations to manipulate the contents of a list:
+There are many operations to manipulate the contents of a list.
+The below example demonstrates how to add items to the end of lists, how to reverse the order of a list, and how to discover the length of a list (the number of items in a list).

 ```
 # Adding items to a list